andyy1976/TSPMD/README.md

 Select the tube from the drop-down list and enter either the artist, the title or the album name in the search box.
 After clicking on the search button you will see the relevant results.

+The app includes a lightweight audio and video player.
+It is designed only for previewing the media files.
+Please use a full-fledged media player like [VLC](https://play.google.com/store/apps/details?id=org.videolan.vlc) for playing.

+# Currently supported tubes

+* YouTube
+* ccMixter
+* Dailymotion
+* Eroprofile
+* Pornhub
+* Vimeo
+* xHamster

 # Supported android versions

 * Lollipop (5.0)